Controllable Pareto Multi-Task Learning: MTL as Multi-Objective Optimization

 \section{MTL as Multi-Objective Optimization}

 An MTL problem involves learning multiple related tasks at the same time.
-For training a deep multi-task neural network, it is also equal to minimize the losses for multiple tasks:
+For training a deep multi-task neural network, it is to minimize the losses for multiple tasks:

-where $\theta$ is the neural network parameters and $\mathcal{L}_i(\theta)$ is the loss of the $i$-th task.
-For learning all $m$ tasks together, an MTL algorithm usually aims to minimize all the losses at the same time.
-However, in many MTL problems, it is impossible to find a single best solution to optimize all the losses simultaneously.
+where $\theta$ is the neural network parameters and $\mathcal{L}_i(\theta)$ is the empirical loss of the $i$-th task.
+For learning all $m$ tasks together, an MTL system usually aims to minimize all losses at the same time.
+However, in many problems, it is impossible to find a single best solution to optimize all the losses simultaneously.
 With different trade-offs among the tasks, the problem~(\ref{eq:mop}) could have a set of Pareto solutions which satisfy the following definitions~\citep{zitzler1999multiobjective}:

 \textbf{Pareto dominance.} Let $\theta_a,\theta_b$ be two solutions for problem~(\ref{eq:mop}), $\theta_a$ is said to dominate $\theta_b$ ($\theta_a \prec \theta_b$) if and only if $\mathcal{L}_i(\theta_a) \leq \mathcal{L}_i(\theta_b), \forall i \in \{1,...,m\}$ and $\mathcal{L}_j(\theta_a) < \mathcal{L}_j(\theta_b), \exists j \in \{1,...,m\}$.